The many faces of multivariate information: Abstract

 \section{Abstract}

 Extracting higher-order structures from multivariate data has become an area of intensive study in complex systems science, as these multipartite interactions can reveal insights into fundamental features of complex systems like emergent phenomena.
 Information theory provides a natural language for exploring these interactions, as it elegantly formalizes the problem of comparing ``wholes" and ``parts" using joint, conditional, and marginal entropies.
 A large number of distinct statistics have been developed over the years, all aiming to capture different aspects of ``higher-order" information sharing.
 Here, we show that three of them (the dual total correlation, S-information, and O-information) are special cases of a more general function, $\Delta^{k}$ which is parameterized by a free parameter $k$.
 For different values of $k$, we recover different measures: $\Delta^{0}$ is equal to the S-information, $\Delta^{1}$ is equal to the dual total correlation, and $\Delta^{2}$ is equal to the negative O-information.
-Generally, the $\Delta^{k}$ function is arranged into a hierarchy of increasingly high-order synergies; for a given value of $k$, if $\Delta^{k}(\xjoint)<0$, then $\xjoint$ is dominated by interactions with order greater than $k$, while if $\Delta^{k}(\xjoint)>0$, then $\xjoint$ is dominated by interactions with order lower than $k$.
+Generally, the $\Delta^{k}$ function is arranged into a hierarchy of increasingly high-order synergies; for a given value of $k$, if $\Delta^{k}(\xjoint)>0$, then $\xjoint$ is dominated by interactions with order greater than $k$, while if $\Delta^{k}(\xjoint)<0$, then $\xjoint$ is dominated by interactions with order lower than $k$.
 Using the entropic conjugation framework, we also find that the conjugate of $\Delta^{k}$, which we term $\Gamma^{k}$ is arranged into a similar hierarchy of increasingly high-order redundancies.
-These results provide new insights into the nature of both higher-order redundant and synergistic interactions, and helps unify the existing zoo of measures into a more coherent structure.
+Finally, we show that the interpretation of $\Delta^{k}$ as a measure of synergy is combinatorial, rather than specific to any particular information-theoretic measure, allowing us to generalize the whole framework and define measures of synergy on any set function that meets certain criteria.
+Using the graph cyclomatic number as a case study, we derive topological analogues of the dual total correlation, O-information, and S-information that describe the cyclic structure of simple graphs.
+Collectively, these results provide both unifying insights into the existing zoo of multivariate information measures, as well as opening the door to a more general, domain-agnostic framework for thinking about emergent, higher-order ``structure" beyond Shannon information specifically.